AIA B101 explained for ARE 5.0

 What is AIA B101?

-The AIA B101 — formally titled Standard Form of Agreement Between Owner and Architect — is the contract that defines the relationship between the architect and the owner.
+The AIA B101 — formally titled Standard Form of Agreement Between Owner and Architect — is the primary Owner–Architect agreement.
 It establishes the architect’s scope of services, compensation, and responsibilities from the beginning of a project through construction completion.

-While A201 is the rulebook for construction, B101 is the architect’s employment contract.
-It defines what the architect is hired to do, how much they will be paid, and what happens if things go wrong.
+While A201 is the rulebook for construction, B101 defines what the architect is engaged to do, how much they will be paid, and what happens if things go wrong.
 The 2017 edition is the version tested on the ARE 5.0.

 Why B101 appears on PcM and PjM